-We would like to invite you to participate in the 2nd annual Symposium on Applications of Contextual Integrity August 19-20, 2019 at UC Berkeley.
+The 2nd annual Symposium on Applications of Contextual Integrity with take place on August 19-20, 2019 at David Brower Center in Berkeley, CA.

 The aim of the symposium is to foster interaction among diverse communities of research and practice using contextual integrity to reason about privacy, and to design and evaluate, craft regulation, and generate formal logics for privacy.